Valheim beginners guide: Everything you need to know to get started in Valheim > MGW: Video Game Guides, Cheats, Tips and Tricks

 Biomes are general areas in the generation of the map.
 Being in or near a biome means you’re going to run into the monsters that inhabit it.
 In order of danger, the major biomes are Meadows, Black Forest, Swamp, Mountain, and Plains.
 If you are struggling a bit in one, don’t go to the next one.

-There is also the generalized minor biome of Ocean once you go out to sea, which is generally as difficult as the Swamp to survive in, but it is possible earlier depending on your luck.
+There is also the generalized minor biome of the ocean once you go out to sea, which is generally as difficult as the Swamp to survive in, but it is possible earlier, depending on your luck.

 New Resources Available: Wood, Stone, Flint, Fine Wood*, Dandelions, Mushrooms, Deer Hide, Leather Scraps, Raw Meat, Feathers

 The Meadows is where your journey will begin and is likely where you’ll want to build a home and hearth.
 Until you have a bow and leather armor, it is recommended to stay here and not venture too far outside.
 Experiment with things, learn how to fight, run away, block, all that stuff.
 Experiment with building, and make sure you have a nice home with a bed and a decent amount of food stockpiled.
 At that point, take your bow and 200+ wood arrows, and fight the first boss.
 All this requires is going to the altar and sacrificing two deer trophies (not useful for much else up to this point anyway).

 After beating the boss, you’ll have the materials to make your very first pickaxe.
 This will draw you to the Black Forest so you can make good use of it.